 Our dedicated technical support line is here for you 24/7 to help with any connection issues, and if you do experience any problems with your service, be sure to check out our Service Centre to perform a health check on your broadband and get everything back up and running again.

 You may find yourself having to work from home over the coming weeks, so we've created the below tips for taking care of yourself, staying well and getting the best out of your broadband if you're self-isolating or working remotely.

 It can be difficult to maintain a healthy routine when working from home, so make sure you have a comfortable space to work in and take regular breaks.
 Try to clock in and clock out like you would in the office to avoid working longer hours than usual, and keep in touch with your team and manager.

 Have a look at your router and check to see if all the wires are connected securely at both ends.
 Make sure you’re using a microfilter if you need one.
 If your VPN stops working but you can still get online, then this is likely an issue with your VPN client rather than your broadband.

-Make sure your router is plugged into your master socket, not an extension socket.
+Make sure your router is plugged into your main phone socket, not an extension socket.
 It's the white plastic square built into your wall and can usually be found in your hallway or near your front door.
 It's bigger than any other socket in your house.